armchair-traveller/o1-homes/README.md

 6. Add more tests (e2e, unit, etc.)

 Unless–of course–more critical user features are demanded first.
 Some of these items are just nice-to-haves.
 You could think of it as a wishlist and I would prioritize them based on the business needs.

-## QA checks

-Bare minimum:

-Extra:

-- [ ] Can I see the list of properties?

 ## Developing